 Address: 48 Cumberland St, The Rocks

-Formerly the depository of the state’s records, the Land Title’s Office (or the Registrar-General’s Building) was vital to New South Wales’ bureaucracy in the pre-digital age.
+The Land Title’s Office (or the Registrar-General’s Building), formerly the depository of the state’s records, was vital to New South Wales’ bureaucracy in the pre-digital age.
 Although now defunct, it remains a heritage-listed example of the Federation Gothic style.

 Address: 1 Prince Albert Rd, Sydney

-The private residence of art collector and philanthropist Judith Neilson (AM), who owns White Rabbit Gallery.
-Indigo Slam is the most recent Brutalist style structure to be completed in Sydney.
+The private residence of art collector and philanthropist Judith Neilson (AM), who owns White Rabbit Gallery, is Indigo Slam, the most recent Brutalist style structure to be completed in Sydney.
 They gave the architects the brief to design a sculpture that could be lived in.

-The building has won 18 architecture and design awards and features a dining space to seat 60 guests.
-The three-story property with a basement is considered one of Sydney’s most beautiful private homes.
+The building, which is considered one of Sydney’s most beautiful private homes, has won 18 architecture and design awards and features a dining space to seat 60 guests.
+The three-story property with a basement is

 Architect: William Smart and Smart Design Studio l Opened: 2016